Union of Cypriots condemns the anniversary of the pseudo-state

 On November 15, 1983, the Turkish-speaking Cypriot leader Rauf Denktaş and his associates, with the support of the US-backed military junta government in Turkey, declared an illegal state in the northern part of the island.

-The Union of Cypriots remains resolute in leading the fight against any separatist and segregationist “solution proposals” that would transform our homeland into an island of apartheid.
+The Union of Cypriots remains resolute in leading the fight against any separatist and segregationist so-called “solution proposals” that would transform our homeland into an island of apartheid.
 We will continue in our struggle for a unitary, secular, democratic, and independent Cyprus.

 Respectfully announced to the public.